Ayush23Dash/Shankar-Fuel-Junction/README.md

 # Shankar-Fuel-Junction
-This is a repo for the website of Shankar Fuel Junction- A petrol pump in Mahendargarh,Haryana
+This is a repo for the website of Shankar Fuel Junction- An Indian Oil petrol pump in Mahendargarh,Haryana